Goodly58/digitalgarden-da390/src/site/notes/3 - Machine Learning Notes/Previous Midterm (OLD).md

 a.
 Given the above plot of training and testing error, is the decision tree overfitted when the size of the decision tree is 15 nodes?
 Explain why or why not?

 > [!success]- Solution
-> Overfitted,  because the testing error increases and the decreases on the number of nodes
+> Yes, because it having more errors than when the tree size was 7,8,9,10, while the training data's error rate is lowering (this divergence signals overfitting).
+While it is not as overfitted as when it approaches 20,21, it still shows a significant degree of overfitting.

 b.
 Given the above plot of training and testing error, what is the ideal number of nodes to use to classify future examples?
 Why?

 > [!success]- Solution
-> 9, because the testing error and training are the same, and it has the lowest number of nodes therefore, the tree is less complex.
+> b) The ideal would be likely be 10 as it has the lowest overfitting and best performance for testing set (which is the dataset that matters more).

 c.
 Is decision trees classifier a parametric or non-parametric method?
 Why?

 > [!success]- Solution
-> Non-parametric, because its not using the max number of nodes
+> Non-parametric, because it doesn't have a fixed form (like linear y=mx+b)

 **Question 4.
 Evaluation Measures _(7 points)_**